kieranlo/blog-app/src/app/blogs/how_to_do_great_work.md

 Another permissible lie is to exaggerate the importance of what you're working on, at least in your own mind.
 If that helps you discover something new, it may turn out not to have been a lie after all.

+### Procrastination

 Since there are two senses of starting work — per day and per project — there are also two forms of procrastination.
 Per-project procrastination is far the more dangerous.
 You put off starting that ambitious project from year to year because the time isn't quite right.
-When you're procrastinating in units of years, you can get a lot not done. \[8\]
+When you're procrastinating in units of years, you can get a lot not done.

 One reason per-project procrastination is so dangerous is that it usually camouflages itself as work.
 You're not just sitting around doing nothing; you're working industriously on something else.
 So per-project procrastination doesn't set off the alarms that per-day procrastination does.
 You're too busy to notice it.

 The way to beat it is to stop occasionally and ask yourself: Am I working on what I most want to work on?
 When you're young it's ok if the answer is sometimes no, but this gets increasingly dangerous as you get older.

 Great work usually entails spending what would seem to most people an unreasonable amount of time on a problem.
 You can't think of this time as a cost, or it will seem too high.
 You have to find the work sufficiently engaging as it's happening.

+### Why work hard?

 There may be some jobs where you have to work diligently for years at things you hate before you get to the good part, but this is not how great work happens.
 Great work happens by focusing consistently on something you're genuinely interested in.
 When you pause to take stock, you're surprised how far you've come.